 |25th %ile||Median||75th %ile|

 And here’s the REALLY scary thing.
-These bar pass rates are from 2015, which means that these students were accepted back when Cooley’s median LSAT score was a 145.
-When their median LSAT score dropped 1 point from 146 to 145, their bar pass rate slipped from 44% to 39%.
+These bar pass rates are from 2016, which means that these students were accepted back when Cooley’s median LSAT score was a 145.
+When their median LSAT score dropped 1 point from 146 to 145, their bar pass rate dropped by a few percentage points.
 This does not bode well for the class of 2018, whose median LSAT score is a shockingly low 141.

 I can only imagine how bad things are going to get in a few years when these students graduate.
 If things are already this bleak for the class of 2015, we’re going to see some truly awful outcomes for the Cooley Law School class of 2018 (which is “statistically the worst entering class of law students in the history of American legal education at an ABA-Accredited law school.”)